-As the financial impact from the pandemic continues, monitoring and reporting remains an important financial control.
-Further work is underway to understand the longer term financial implications beyond the 21/22 financial year.
-Where known, implications were considered as part of budget setting for the 21/22 financial year and will also be considered in future budget setting rounds.
+Work is underway to understand the longer-term financial implications beyond the 22/23 financial year.
+Where known, implications were considered as part of budget setting for the 23/24 financial year and will also be considered in future budget setting rounds.

-Further information regarding the financial impact from Covid-19 can be found in the quarter one Executive monitoring reports available on the Council's website,
+Further information regarding the financial impact for 22/23 can be found in the quarter one Executive monitoring reports available on the Council's website, Quarter 1 Executive Monitoring Report

-Q1 Executive Monitoring Reports

-General Fund Service Expenditure 2020/21
+General Fund Service Expenditure 2021/22

-The Council approved a revenue budget of £143.5m (£129.7m expenditure plus £13.8m depreciation) at its meeting on 20 February 2020.
-The approved budget figures shown below include agreed carry forwards from 2019/20 as well as supplementary estimates totalling c£1.8m approved during 2020/21.
-The following table analyses Wokingham Borough Council's actual outturn compared to its budgeted net expenditure by directorate, as at 31 March 2021, and reported to the Council's Executive on 24 June 2021 (see link below).
-The actual spend for 2020/21 was £0.8m favourable variance to budget.
+The Council approved a revenue budget of £148m (£133m expenditure plus £15m depreciation) at its meeting on 18 February 2021.
+The approved budget figures shown below include agreed supplementary estimates totalling c£2m approved during 2021/22.
+The following table analyses Wokingham Borough Council's actual outturn compared to its budgeted net expenditure by directorate, at 31 March 2022, and reported to the Council's Executive on 30 June 2022 (see link below).
+The actual spend for 2021/22 was £49,000 favourable variance to budget.

-For more information, see the Council's revenue monitoring outturn report:

-Revenue Monitoring Outturn Report
+For more information, see the Council's revenue monitoring outturn report: Revenue Monitoring Outturn Report